mholmeslinder/Batch-Emailer/README.md

 # KS Code Mailer

-Simple Python module and script for mailing unique Bandcamp download codes (or another unique, personalized piece of data) to a each address in a list of emails using the Mailgun API [Mailgun](https://app.mailgun.com/).
+Simple Python module and script for mailing unique Bandcamp download codes (or another unique, personalized piece of data) to a each address in a list of emails using the [Mailgun](https://app.mailgun.com/) API.

 ## Table of Contents
 - [Prerequisites](#prerequisites)